onelivesleft/jai-string/README.md

     assert( trim( "banana pear", "ban"            )  == "ana pear" );
 ```

+Additionally, any time the tool is a `string` you may specify an `Index_Proc`.
 An `Index_Proc` is a procedure with the signature:

 `(haystack: string, needle: string, boundary_index: int, reverse: bool) -> from_index: int, to_index: int, found: bool`

 This allows you to feed an arbitrarily complex pattern match into the procedure you are using.
-When using an `Index_Proc` tool, a character comparator is not used (as your own code is instead).
+When using an `Index_Proc`, a character comparator is not used (as your own code is instead).

 For example:
 ```jai